kwahome/antaeus/README.md

 to the same customer.

 #### **DelayedTaskScheduler**
 This is a concrete implementation of `TaskScheduler` based on delayed schedule queueing.
-It applies a supplied `Schedule` to generate a delay for use while sending a task to a delayed queue which is delegated to a `JmsProvider`.
+It applies configuration from a supplied `Schedule` to generate a delay used while sending a task to a delayed queue which is delegated to a `JmsProvider`.

 It handles such nuances as applying time zones to derive precision closer to the locale of the customer.
 For instance, if we have customers in a GMT+0300 timezone and the desired billing time is the first of every month